goalhub/mvn-repo/README.md

 mvn-repo
 ========

-Maven repository for artifacts produced on goalhub
+Maven repository for artifacts produced on goalhub.

+This contains pre-compiled jar files of the projects, including javadocs.